 There are four main types of reprojection

-- Depth Reprojection: This produces the best results with the least amount of effort from the application.
+- Depth Reprojection: Produces the best results with the least amount of effort from the application.
 All parts of the rendered scene are independently stabilized based on their distance from the user.
 Some rendering artifacts may be visible where there are sharp changes in depth.
 This option is only available on HoloLens 2 and Immersive Headsets.

-- Planar Reprojection: This allows the application precise control over stabilization.
+- Planar Reprojection: Allows the application precise control over stabilization.
 A plane is set by the application and everything on that plane will be the most stable part of the scene.
 The further a hologram is away from the plane, the less stable it will be.
 This option is available on all Windows MR platforms.

 - Automatic Planar Reprojection: The system sets a stabilization plane using information in the depth buffer.
 This option is available on HoloLens generation 1 and HoloLens 2.